+i) BPL/'Priority' application procedure

-ii) BPL/Eligible application procedure (Chance of success 10%.
-Time frame 6 months) Each state government must publish a list of eligible families (NFSA Sct 10 & display that list prominently Sct 11).
+Each state government must publish a list of eligible families (NFSA Sct 10 & display that list prominently Sct 11).
+Basis for inclusion and exclusion from the list is here.
+For Rajasthan beneficiaries can be searched here.
 Check if you are on the 'Eligible' list.
-Households whose name figures on the list can apply for a iii) Antyodaya Anna Yojana application procedure (Chance of success 10%.
-Time frame 6 mths As above, but with a self declaration in the Form itself of being destitute.

-BPL ration card by Lodging Form (download here or hard copy on page 59) at your Circle Office with:-Rs25; Proof of residence (copy of electricity Bill etc or Witness of 2 neighbours); Two passport photos,1 attested by MLA.
+Households whose name figures on the list can apply for a Ration/NFSA card by Lodging Form (download here or hard copy on page 61) at your Circle Office with:-Rs25; Proof of residence (copy of electricity Bill etc or Witness of 2 neighbours); Two passport photos,1 attested by MLA.
 After necessary verification, the ration Card is issued.